7 Best Dutch Ovens of 2023, Tested by Food Network Kitchen

 We braised, seared and boiled to find our favorite Dutch ovens.

-This is the pot you might think of first when someone says "Dutch oven," and no wonder: The classic, sturdy 5½-quart Le Creuset works brilliantly, looks beautiful and cleans up in a flash.
+When it comes to Dutch ovens, Le Creuset is the brand of choice for professional chefs and home cooks alike.
+It’s no secret that this celebrated piece of cookware is the industry standard, and we were pleased to see that its performance during our testing did not disappoint.
+The classic, sturdy 5 1/2-quart Le Creuset works brilliantly, looks beautiful and cleans up in a flash.
 It comes in 24 colors, so there’s something for everyone.

 The dome-shaped lid promotes heat and moisture circulation, yielding a perfect pot roast in our test.
 The pot gets very hot and stays that way, so for jobs like caramelizing onions, it’s a good idea not to walk away.
 But that also means your food will stay hot on the table (and cold as well; refrigerate a pasta salad in it overnight, then bring it to a barbecue, and your dish will keep it cool).

 The manual says you can use the pot at any oven temperature (as long as you have a stainless steel knob; if you have the black phenolic knob, it’s safe up to 500 degrees F), and though the pot is dishwasher safe, the company recommends handwashing.

 The sturdy Dutch oven comes in a wide range of colors and six different sizes, ranging from 2.75 quarts to 15.5 quarts, and it’s made of enameled cast iron that’s dishwasher-safe.
 Better yet, the heavy-duty pot is safe to use on all cooktops—including electric and induction and it’s safe to use in the oven up to 500 degrees Fahrenheit.